PointerToObject/OSDev-IDE/README.md

 ## License

-OSDev-IDE is released under the **[LICENSE NAME]**.
+OSDev-IDE is released under the deez nutz licese or however u spell it
-Replace this with your chosen license (e.g., MIT, Apache 2.0).

 ---

-## Acknowledgments

-Thanks to the OSDev community and contributors who helped improve this IDE.